Home » Blog » The Hidden Cost of Deferred Electrical Maintenance in Apartment Complexes

 Wiring insulation in these buildings may be brittle, aluminum conductors may have been used instead of copper, and grounding systems might be incomplete or unsafe by current standards.
 Panels from this era often top out at 60 to 100 amps per unit—well below what is needed for modern appliances and electronics.

 Compounding this, California’s push toward electrification—driven by energy efficiency goals, decarbonization targets, and evolving environmental regulations—places even greater pressure on outdated systems.
-New codes require arc fault and ground fault protection, updated load calculations, and infrastructure that can support solar integration and smart metering.
+New codes from LADBS require arc fault and ground fault protection, updated load calculations, and infrastructure that can support renewable energy integration and smart metering.

 Deferred maintenance on these aging systems not only puts buildings out of compliance but also raises the cost of future upgrades.
 As codes continue to evolve, catching up becomes harder, more expensive, and more invasive to tenants.
 The longer property owners wait, the more extensive and costly the retrofitting will be.